dalibo/workshops/fr/140-postgresql_14.md

 ----

-### Possiblité d'attacher un alias à un JOIN ..
+### Possibilité d'attacher un alias à un JOIN ..
 USING

 <!-- https://gitlab.dalibo.info/formation/workshops/-/issues/127 -->
 !include include/ws14/127_allow_an_alias_to_be_attached_directly_to_a_join_using.md